 Cremation and Funerals

 Choosing cremation neither eliminates nor requires a funeral service.
 Traditional or contemporary services are often planned before or after the cremation process.
 A funeral or memorial service that is followed by cremation can be exactly the same as a service followed by burial.
 Either plan can be elaborate or simple, traditional or nontraditional.
 Arrangements and ceremonies tend to be as individual as the person being honored and those who honor them.
 They may be personalized specifically to reflect the life of the deceased, and thus have a special meaning.
-Sunset Hills can assist in any and all of your funeral service needs.
-To obtain more information on funeral services, click here or call 541-342-6853.
+Sunset Hills can assist in any and all of your cremation service needs.
+To obtain more information on cremation services and explore your options, click here or call 541-342-6853.

-The Complete Cremation Service will be just like a complete funeral service except cremation will follow instead of the casketed burial.
-This can be accommodated by the use of a cremation casket (a casket that is designed to be cremated) or the use of a rental casket with a removable insert.
+The traditional cremation service will be similar to a traditional funeral service except cremation will follow instead of the casketed burial.
+This can be accommodated by the use of a cremation casket (a casket that is designed to be cremated) or the use of a rental of casket (a casket with a hardwood reusable exterior and a new removable interior insert).
 Following the viewing, service or ceremony and eventual cremation, the cremated remains can be buried, properly scattered or returned to the family for safekeeping.
-Urns are used to hold the cremated remains and can be constructed out of basic materials like cardboard or plastic, or out of more protective materials like basic and semi-precious metals, ceramics and woods.
+Urns are used to hold the cremated remains and can be constructed out of basic materials like cardboard or plastic, or out of more durable materials such as basic and semi-precious metals, ceramics, hand blown glass and woods.

 The Immediate Cremation Service (or Direct Cremation) can be arranged as an immediate disposition of the body, though it is usually followed by a memorial service at the church, funeral home or other location.
 The body is typically not present at a memorial service.
 Sunset Hills recommends that those who select an immediate cremation are allowed a time, if possible, to privately view the body as a family.
 Viewing of the deceased is a very important step in acknowledging that the death has occurred.
 Having some type of service or ceremony is also a key ingredient to a healthy recovery after a loss.